browserengineering/book/book/visual-effects.md

 Transforms are almost entirely a visual effect, and do not affect layout.
 [^except-scrolling] As you would expect, this means we can implement 2D transforms with a simple addition to `paint_visual_effects`.
 Let's do it now.
-We'll implement just a `rotateZ(XXdeg)` syntax for simple rotation about the Z axis by XX degrees (which means that the element should rotate on the screen;
-the Z axis is the one that points from your eye to the screen; the X and Y axes are the same ones we've been working with to this point for layout and paint).
+We'll implement just a `rotate(XXdeg)` syntax for simple clockwise frotation on the screen; the Z axis is the one that points from your eye to the screen; the X and Y axes are the same ones we've been working with to this point for layout and paint).

 This example:

     <div style="width:191px; height:191px;
-        transform:rotateZ(10deg);background-image:
+        transform:rotate(10deg);background-image:
         url('https://pavpanchekha.com/im/me-square.jpg')">
     </div>

 renders like this:

 <div style="width:191px; height:191px;
-        transform:rotateZ(10deg);background-image:
+        transform:rotate(10deg);background-image:
         url('https://pavpanchekha.com/im/me-square.jpg')">
 </div>